Masterminds/glide/README.md

 1. Clone this repository into `$GOPATH/src/github.com/Masterminds/glide` and change directory into it
-2. Ensure that the environment variable GO15VENDOREXPERIMENT is set, for example by running `export GO15VENDOREXPERIMENT=1` when using GO 1.5.
-Go 1.6 release makes vendoring behaviour the default.
+2. If you are using Go 1.5 ensure the environment variable GO15VENDOREXPERIMENT is set, for example by running `export GO15VENDOREXPERIMENT=1`.
+In Go 1.6 it is enabled by default and in Go 1.7 it is always enabled without the ability to turn it off.
 3. Run `make build`

 This will leave you with `./glide`, which you can put in your `$PATH` if